ConvivioTeam/lbhc-docs/source/_microservices/scraper/scraper.md

 Once data has been scraped, it should be put into the system [event stream](./eventstream) to create or update entries in the [data store](./datastore).

+## Requirements

+[System requirements](./requirements) for this microservice are set out separately.

+## Deployment

+[Deployment processes](./deployment) for this microservice are set out separately.

 {% include_relative include-plugins.md %}

+## Scrapers

+Specific documentation about each scraper tool in the Scraper microservice:

+{% include scrapers_list.html %}

 {% include_relative include-event-sourcing.md %}